Toggle mobile menu visibility

 Norfolk

 Our local offer draws upon what is available nationally, helping you contextualise approaches, and provides targeted support to meet the needs of your school community.
-Find out more here.
-Link to graduated offer webpage

-Norfolk County Council have developed a toolkit for schools and settings focused on EAL.
+Norfolk County Council has developed a toolkit for schools and settings focused on EAL.
 The aim of the toolkit is to provide guidance around a whole school or setting approach to supporting children and young people with EAL to feel welcome, safe and valued as well as providing step by step guidance on how to support children and young people appropriately who are identified as having EAL.

 Key contacts